wealsegun/synetec-assessment-api/README.md

 Please follow the instructions in the Instructions.pdf, found in this repository

+Please explain the work that you did or any challenges that you faced, either by comments in code or in an email.
+In case the requirements are not met or they are not finished please explain the reasoning behind that.

 ## How to submit your completed test

 To sumbit your test, please